 History lessons

-If you ask what the markets are going to do, the answer would be that they are going to fluctuate!
-Volatility can feel like the ups and downs of a rollercoaster.
-While we know that past performance is not indicative of future results, when it comes to behavior of markets, patterns often repeat themselves.
+If you ask what the markets are going to do, the answer would be that they're going to fluctuate.
+Volatility can feel like the ups and downs of a roller coaster.
+While we know that past performance doesn't guarantee future results, when it comes to behavior of markets, patterns typically repeat themselves.
 Circumstances may change but patterns rarely do.
-History lessons is a walk down memory lane to see where we have been and a peek around the corner to see where we may be going.
+History lessons is a walk down memory lane to see where we've been and a peek around the corner to see where we may be going.

 - What does the history of market returns tell us?